omobolajisonde/grammerng/README.md

 # Gritty grammar

 # API OVERVIEW
-Project name, is a grammar checking and correction tool that check users grammar and make necessary correction.
-APIs Application Programming Interfaces or APIs are what drives (project name here) and it's organized around REST.
+Application Programming Interfaces or APIs are what drives Gritty grammar and it is organized around a Representational State Transfer (REST).

 # API Reference
 - Base URL: https://